israelgerrysen/Israel_individual_assignments/credit_card.md

-# Credit Card Validation Program - Quick Summary
+# Credit Card Validation Program

 ## 1. OOP Concepts (Refactoring Analysis)
 * **Encapsulation:** Grouping the card number and validation logic inside a `CreditCard` class rather than using standalone functions.